 In its purest form, the Shocker Bowling Program at Wichita State is nothing more than an additional, worthwhile activity to help round-out a student's overall college experience.
 The bowling program wants every student to be successful during his/her college years and entire life.
-Unfortunately, not all students start college with the right attitude and skills to prepare them properly.
-Here is a short collection of considerations surrounding the adjustment from high school to college and other thoughts that we feel are vital, especially for college freshmen.
-Since change at any part of life can be traumatic, the list highlights a few of the major changes between high school and college.
+Unfortunately, not all students start college with the right attitude and skills to prepare them properly and should understand that college is very different from your typical high school classes.

 Consider some of the information given above and then imagine combining academics with the WSU Shocker Bowling Program.
 Bowlers in large numbers have come to this program from literally all across the U.S., and even overseas.
 It is not uncommon to have many, many incoming bowlers who have rightfully earned the title of being the "best" bowler in their city, county, state, or region.
 Some have even distinguished themselves nationally or internationally.